pydy/pydy-tutorial-human-standing/README.rst

 doing then feel free to install relatively recent versions of NumPy (>= 1.6), SciPy (>= 0.9), matplotlib (>= 0.10), and IPython (>=0.13) however you like.
-Keep in mind that the tutorial will be tested to work with the versions provided in Anaconda 2.0.1 (Python 2.7.7), SymPy 0.7.5, and PyDy 0.2.0.
+Keep in mind that the tutorial will be tested to work with the versions provided in Anaconda 2.0.1 (Python 2.7.7).
+SymPy 0.7.5 and PyDy 0.2.1 are hard dependencies.
 You can find `various instructions for installing the SciPy stack`_ on the SciPy website.

 .. _various instructions for installing the SciPy stack: http://www.scipy.org/install.html